Skip to main content

 Inappropriate Use of Technology Resources [Board Policy 2314 and Procedures 2314-P]

 Interference with School Authorities/Willful disobedience | Interfering with school personnel in the performance of their duties.
 This may include repeated failure to comply with or follow reasonable requests by law enforcement, teachers and/or staff.
-This may also include, but is not limited to; non-compliance, defiance, disrespect, and/or making false official statements.
+This may also include, but is not limited to non-compliance, defiance, disrespect, and/or making false official statements.

-Intimidation of School Authorities | Interfering with school personnel by threatening them, either overtly or implied, during the performance of their duties, which may include both verbal and non-verbal communication including “posturing.”
+Intimidation of School Authorities | Interfering with school personnel by threatening them, either overtly or implied during the performance of their duties, which may include both verbal and non-verbal communication including “posturing.”

-Physical Aggression | Engaging in physical contact where a minor injury may occur (e.g. hitting, kicking, slapping, hair pulling, scratching, etc.) in violation of district policy.
+Physical Aggression | Engaging in physical contact where a minor injury may occur (e.g., hitting, kicking, slapping, hair pulling, scratching, etc.) in violation of district policy.

-Safety | Behavior that adversely impacts the health or safety of other students or educational staff under RCW 28A.600.015(6)(d) and meets the criteria for administering expulsion under WAC 392-400-445(2) or under RCW 28A.600.015(6)(d) and meets the criteria for administering long-term suspension under subsections (a) and (b)(ii) of WAC 392-400-440(2) but does not constitute a behavioral violation under any other category.
+Safety | Behavior that adversely impacts the health or safety of other students or educational staff under RCW 28A.600.015(6)(d) and meets the criteria for administering expulsion under WAC 392-400-445(2) or under RCW 28A.600.015(6)(d) and meets the criteria for administering long-term suspension under subsections (a) and (b)(ii) of WAC 392-400-440(2), but does not constitute a behavioral violation under any other category.

 Sexually Inappropriate Conduct | Obscene acts or expressions, whether verbal or non-verbal.

-Theft | Taking or knowingly being in possession of stolen property of district or of others without permission.
+Theft/Robbery | Taking, removing and/or being in possession of school district property or the property of others without permission.

 Tobacco/Vaping | Possession, use, distribution, intent to sell, or sale of tobacco/vaping products.
 Tobacco includes, but is not limited to, cigarettes, cigars, lighters, snuff, smoking tobacco, smokeless tobacco, nicotine, nicotine-delivering devices, electronic cigarettes and/or tobacco accessories, vaping and vaping products, e-cigarette and/or pod-style devices in accordance with RCW 28A.210.310.
 [Board Policy 4335]

-Trespass | Being present in an unauthorized place or refusing to leave when ordered to do so or the unauthorized entry into the District computer and/or record systems (ex: hacking into a computer).
-Being on School District property or at school sponsored activities, without administrator permission, while on suspension/expulsion from school and/or violating a no-trespass order.
-School campuses are restricted to currently enrolled students at a school including before and after school hours excluding school-sponsored events that are open to the public or approved community use activities.
+Trespass | Being present in an unauthorized place or refusing to leave when ordered to do so or the unauthorized entry into the district computer and/or record systems (ex: hacking into a computer).
+Being on school district property or at school sponsored activities without administrator permission while on suspension/expulsion from school and/or violating a no-trespass order.
+School campuses are restricted to currently enrolled students at a school including before and after school hours, excluding school-sponsored events that are open to the public or approved community use activities.

-Vandalism/Defacing or Injuring School Property | Causing or attempting to cause damage to property of others and/or school, District property, including District websites or media sources.
+Vandalism/Defacing or Injuring School Property | Causing or attempting to cause damage to property of others and/or school, district property, including district websites or media sources.